boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 * Disciplined use of access methods to a global object prevents direct data access.

 In general it helps to prevent
-* Non-locality, where any part of a program can read or modify global data.
+* non-locality, where any part of a program can read or modify global data,
-* Namespace pollution, which creates the need to coordinate variable naming between independent components.
+* namespace pollution, which creates the need to coordinate variable naming between independent components, and
-* Implicit coupling, which makes it difficult to test or separate those otherwise independent components.
+* implicit coupling, which makes it difficult to test or separate those otherwise independent components.

-Despite its undoubted benefit, the advice mainly recommends *hidden globals*, as C2 wiki section calls them, which still can create serious problems when it comes to data flow, concurrency, modularization and testing.
+Despite its undoubted benefit, this advice mainly recommends *hidden globals*, as C2 wiki section calls them, which still can create serious problems when it comes to data flow, concurrency, modularization and testing.

-## Singleton, Reentrant, Single Writer Multiple Reader

 ## Saving state between activations